Natacha Rambova: Design and fashion

 Though her work in both set and costume design has been deemed influential by film and fashion historians alike, (Note: Several fashion and textile historians have proclaimed Rambova's film and fashion design as historically relevant (including Heather Vaughan and Robert La Vine), and have noted her influence.)
 Rambova herself claimed to "loathe fashion," adding:

 I want to dress in a way that is becoming to me, whether it is the style of the hour or not.
 So it should be with all women, in my opinion.
 All women should not wear knee-length skirts, even if that is the prevailing fashion; clothes that are becoming to the tall, languid type, would not do at all for a short girl of the staccato type, who has to have sharp clothes to express her personality.

 Thus, Rambova's approach to fashion design in her post-film career was conscious of the individual, a practice which fashion historian Heather Vaughan suggests was carried over from her past designing movie costumes for "individual character types."
 Vaughan adds: "While not necessarily an innovator of fashion, her Hollywood cachet and ability to synthesize fashion and traditional cultures allowed her to create designs and a personal style that continues to fascinate."

 Rambova's clothing designs drew on various influences, described by fashion critics as blending and re-working elements of Renaissance, 18th-century, Oriental, Grecian, Russian, and Victorian fashion.
-Common preferences in her work included the dolman sleeve, long skirts with high waists, premium velvets, and intricate embroidery, as well as incorporation of geometric shapes and use of "vivid colors ... that are violent and definite.
+Common preferences in her work included the dolman sleeve, long skirts with high waists, premium velvets, and intricate embroidery, as well as incorporation of geometric shapes and use of "vivid colors … that are violent and definite.
 Scarlets, vermilions, strong blues, [and] blazoning purples."
 She was cited as influential by several designers with whom she worked, including Norman Norell, Adrian, and Irene Sharaff.
 Rambova typically dressed in the style of her designs, and thus her personal style was also influential: She often wore her hair in coiled "ballerina style" braids, sometimes covered in a headscarf or turban, with dangling earrings and calf-length velvet or brocade skirts.
 Actress Myrna Loy once proclaimed Rambova the "most beautiful woman she'd ever seen."
-In 2003, Rambova was posthumously inducted into the Costume Designers' Guild Hall of Fame.